FullmetalAlgorist/vue-portfolio/README.md

 make backend situatiohn for myself for statistics or something to track users.. cookie aggreement?

 try my animated button maybe pulse

+figure  out best image hosting situation... also maybe load on click for processing sketches, see if that  helps

+maybe ask about heroku as best option while asking about image hosting on discord?

+maybe use launcher grid situation to display projects